Most first-time swimming pool owners don’t put much thought into its depth.

 2. 1.2 To 1.8 Metres

-The 1.2 to the 1.8-metre dished bottom pool is shallow near the edges and deeper in the centre, suitable for novice swimmers, kids or people who dive from the sides.
-Besides, they don’t require much maintenance.
+The 1.2- to 1.8-metre dished-bottom pool is shallow near the edges and deeper in the centre, suitable for novice swimmers, kids, or people who dive from the sides.
+It also requires little maintenance.

 Alternatively, you can go for a mini-well design with a flat bottom for bathing and a deeper section for diving.